We are pleased to chat to Sonia Esteve, the Clinical Director at VITA Reproductive Medicine.

 As previously mentioned there is total anonymity of the donor according to Spanish Law and the couple and future child only having the right to know the blood group, age and race of the donor.
 We also always try to match the phenotype of the donor as closely as possible to the receiving patient.

-VITA guarantee minimum of 8 eggs though is normally more.
+VITA guarantee a minimum of 8 eggs though is normally more.
 The number of trips depends on the patient.

 For egg donation, it is possible to just travel on one trip for 1 week, providing that prior to this either a skype or telephone consultation takes place with the medical team and the patient can carry out all relevant tests necessary in their home country and obtain the relevant medication.

-We prefer our patients travel out for a day or to meet them in person prior to treatment as it is also easier to carry out all testing here and see how the patient is however we understand this may not always be possible, so one trip can suffice.
+We prefer our patients travel out for a day or to meet them in person prior to treatment as it is also easier to carry out all testing here and see how the patient is, however, we understand this may not always be possible, so one trip can suffice.

 6) Finally, since your clinic is in Benidorm, it must be very attractive to British patients who are concerned about language issues since many people from the UK come here on holiday.
 What does Benidorm have to offer apart from the weather and the sun?

-As mentioned before Benidorm´s microclimate and south facing superb urban beaches converts it into a destination open all year round.
+As mentioned before Benidorm´s microclimate and south-facing superb urban beaches converts it into a destination open all year round.
 There are 5 beaches and the resort is diverse depending on the area you stay to suit all tastes and all pockets including three 5 star hotels.

 To the north there is the Sierra Helada mountain a protected nature area with walking and cycling routes and fabulous views across the bay, though you do not have to be fit as bicycles with motors can he hired.
 The cliff like scenery is spectacular.
 Benidorm is surrounded by mountains and just a few minutes’ drive away you can be in the countryside.
-The capital city Alicante is a short 30 minute drive away and close by is the quaint artisans village of Altea or may try further afield to the capital of the region Valencia.
+The capital city Alicante is a short 30-minute drive away and close by is the quaint artisans village of Altea or may try further afield to the capital of the region Valencia.
 The old town area has plenty of Spanish tapas bars to try out the local food

 In the summer there are also 5 parks to visit, theme parks, animal parks and water parks.